swiss-ai-center/a-guide-to-mlops/presentation/README.md

 **This is not** an all-in-one MLOps platform or a machine learning course.

-**This is** a step-by-step path for small teams who want to go from notebook to production.
+**This is** a step-by-step path for small teams who want to go to production.

 ## Our proposal